mokshaproject/moksha/docs/main/tg2/docs/main/ToscaWidgets/Cookbook/FlexiGrid.rst

 * **showTableToggleButton** The entire grid can be collapsed and expanded conveniently using this button (*Default* : False)
 * **buttons** A list of buttons that should appear on the table header.
 Each button is provided as a dictionary.
 For example::

+    from tw.api import js_callback

     buttons=[
-      {'name':'Add', 'bclass':'add', 'onpress': 'add'},
+      {'name':'Add', 'bclass':'add', 'onpress': js_callback('add_record')},
-      {'name':'Delete', 'bclass':'delete', 'onpress': 'delete'},
+      {'name':'Delete', 'bclass':'delete', 'onpress': js_callback('delete_record')},
       {'separator':True}
     ]

 The onpress key takes a javascript callback function as value which is called when the button is pressed.
-In this example, the Add button triggers the callback function add()
+In this example, the Add and Delete buttons call the callback functions add_record() and delete_record() respectively.
+These handlers must be coded separately and included in the template.

 * **width** The width of the grid in px
 * **height** The height of the grid in px